 About the Program

-The package cost of $2,995 for the two-week program includes:
+The package cost of $5200 for the five-week program includes:

 The package cost does not include tuition, textbooks, extra meals, entrance fees, and weekend travel expenses, passport and related expenses, spending money, ground transport to and from the U.S. airport through which flights will be scheduled, or any other costs beyond those listed above.

 Classes are held at the Institut Protestant de Théologie (Facultyé de Paris), with each academic course carrying three semester hours of credit.
 Students take one or two three-hour courses, with courses meeting in the classroom twice a week and required field trips on Tuesdays and Thursdays.
 Students will have three day weekends to enjoy the Parisian life, travel to other cities in France, or explore other European countries.
 In five to six hours students can be on the Riviera of the Basque region of Spain and France, Switzerland, Germany, Amsterdam, and most cities in France are reached in three hours or less.
 Even London is only a three hour trip away on the Eurostar train.